alexnu/coronavirus/airflow/base-image/README.md

-This the base image that the project uses for airflow and is pushed here:
+This is the base image that the project uses for airflow and is pushed to docker hub with this name:
 ```
 alexnu/airflow-spark-druid
 ```